-Phased development, closure and restoration are being performed in accordance with the Implementing Agreement, dated July 2001, for the approved El Sobrante Landfill HCP that was entered into by USFWS, CDFW, USA Waste, and Riverside County.
+Phased development, closure and restoration are being performed in accordance with the Implementing Agreement, dated July 2001, for the approved EI Sobrante Landfill HCP that was entered into by USFWS, CDFW, USA Waste, and Riverside County.
 New cell development excavation continues to be minimized as much as operationally possible and monitored by biological consultants to ensure that appropriate preserve/excavated ratios are maintained.
 During 2003, the expansion phases were redesigned to facilitate expansion and soil stockpiling activities.
 A minor modification request was formally submitted to USFWS and CDFW in May 2004 to re-phase the grading plan, increasing the number of phases from 15 to 17.

 There were no grading projects or landfill phase closures requiring seeding in 2023.
-Phase D1 irrigation was used once to add approximately 2 inches in November 2023.